Miss Fortune (band): History

 In May 2014, Miss Fortune announced they would be embarking on tour with I See Stars, Like Moths to Flames, Ghost Town, and Razihel.

 In March 2014, the band announced they would be touring with Hands Like Houses, Slaves, and Alive Like Me.

-On May 19, 2014, the band released their debut full-length 'A Spark To Believe' produced by Kris Crummett.
+On May 19, 2014, the band released their debut full-length A Spark To Believe produced by Kris Crummett.

 Despite the success of the album, it was announced on October 30, 2014, that Miss Fortune had been dropped by Sumerian Records following lead singer Mikey Sawyer's arrest on domestic assault charges in Tulsa, Oklahoma.

 Sawyer published a statement on November 14 providing court records showing the singer was exonerated on all charges and would remain as the lead vocalist of the band moving forward.
 The band was not invited back onto the label.

 In November 2016, the band released a stand-alone single called Die for You which would feature Luke Holland on drums, produced by Cameron Mizell.

-In March 2018, Mikey Sawyer announced the band had signed to We Are Triumphant for their LP mixtape "How The Story Ends", which came along with singles "The Hype You Stole", "3rd Degree", and "Hit the Road", before releasing the full studio album July 27, 2018.
+In March 2018, Mikey Sawyer announced the band had signed to We Are Triumphant for their LP mixtape How the Story Ends, which came along with singles "The Hype You Stole", "3rd Degree", and "Hit the Road", before releasing the full studio album July 27, 2018.

-In January 2019, the band released their cover of Post Malone's "Sunflower" as part of the We Are Triumphant cover album, Got You Covered, Vol. 3.
+In January 2019, the band released their cover of Post Malone's "Sunflower", as part of the We Are Triumphant cover album, Got You Covered, Vol. 3.

 In July 2019, Miss Fortune announced they were recording their self-titled LP with producer Andrew Wade.
-The first single 'Hearts on Fire' surfaced on December 5, 2019.
+The first single "Hearts on Fire" surfaced on December 5, 2019.
 Sawyer announced that he had an enlisted a new group to record the album including Hoi Wai Raphael Lam on guitar, Rufus Mann on bass, and Christopher Almendarez on drums.
-'Fentanyl' was released with an animated music video on January 24, 2020, announcing their new album 'Miss Fortune' would be released April 3.
-The final single 'Laugh at My Lessons' from the self-titled album was released March 13, 2020.
+"Fentanyl" was released with an animated music video on January 24, 2020, announcing their new album Miss Fortune would be released April 3.
+The final single "Laugh at My Lessons" from the self-titled album was released March 13, 2020.

-On June 26, 2020, they released a cover of The Offspring's song "The Kids Aren't Alright" as part of their acoustic full-length "Cruel Summer", announcing the band had signed to We Are Triumphant for a one off acoustic EP.
+On June 26, 2020, they released a cover of The Offspring's song "The Kids Aren't Alright" as part of their acoustic full-length Cruel Summer, announcing the band had signed to We Are Triumphant for a one off acoustic EP.

-On February 5, 2021, Miss Fortune published a song called "The Day The Sun Died" as a teaser to an upcoming album coming later in the 2021 year.
+On February 5, 2021, Miss Fortune published a song called "The Day the Sun Died" as a teaser to an upcoming album coming later in the 2021 year.

-Later that year, Sawyer added Binot "BNO" Grigio to the lineup on lead guitar, debuting the new member via social media posts in 2022.

 On May 26, 2023, the band released a new full-length album, Gravity's Rainbow, following several singles which were featured on the album.

 The band released two singles in 2024, "I Ain't Afraid of No Ghostwriter", and "My Apologies Pt.
 3".
+"My Apologies Pt.
+3" was later removed from streaming services.